 The Islamic State has lost nearly all of its so-called "caliphate".
 Many of the group's remaining fighters have moved to Iraq where they still have support networks, or have merged into other jihadist groups in Idlib province.
 Hay'a Tahrir al-Sham and other jihadist groups frequently target government, civilian, and strategic assets in government-held areas with VBIEDs.
 Foreigners are at severe risk of kidnapping across the country by insurgents and pro-government forces.

 Protests in government-held areas are rare, but occur occasionally over price rises, failing public services, or high casualties by government forces.
-In rebel-controlled areas, protests are likely to become increasingly frequent and violent over disagreement among opposition factions over a potential reconciliation with the Assad government.
+In opposition-held areas, protests are likely to become increasingly frequent and violent over disagreement among opposition factions over a potential reconciliation with the Assad government.
 Protesters and bystanders are at severe risk of death and injury.

 Vaccinations required to enter the country

 Polio vaccination for travellers coming from Cameroon, Equatorial Guinea, Pakistan and for travellers from Syrian Arab Republic going to other countries.

 Hepatitis A: A vaccine is available for anyone over one year of age.
 The vaccine may not be effective for certain people, e.g. those born before 1945 and who lived as a child in a developing country and/or have a past history of jaundice (icterus).
 These people can instead get a shot of immune globulin (IG) to boost their immunity against the disease.

 Hepatitis B: A vaccine is available for children at least two months old.